 Lieutenant Giles Fenwick of the 110th is broke, bored and sick of serving under the worst captain in the regiment, and is beginning to realise that this campaign may not be the opportunity to get noticed that he had hoped.

-Katja de Groot is widowed with three young children, struggling to keep her husband’s business afloat in the face of the French blockade and her brother-in-law’s attempts to take over.
+Katja de Groot is widowed with three young children, struggling to keep her husband’s business afloat in the face of the French blockade.
 She resents having British officers billeted in her home and wishes only to see them gone.

 As the campaign drags on and relations between the army and the navy begin to deteriorate, there seems little hope of a successful outcome and Hugh wants his first lieutenant back and a quick voyage home.
 But in the lines of Lord Chatham’s army, there is a creeping danger that no army can fight…